How to Become a Member

 Spirit of Monmouth enters teams for the Gwent Leisure Centre League cross-country and road race series’, the Rack Raid and other team events on a more ad hoc basis – such as the Cotswold Way Relay.
 These are all really enjoyable and well-organised events and are either free to enter or subsidised by the club.
 Some of these events are only open to running club members.
 We’e trying something new for 2019 by nominating one Saturday per month as a Spirit Park Run day where we all go off to an agreed Park Run somewhere for a run – and tea and cake.

 We also have our own running club championship, which includes selected runs of various distances and terrains throughout the year.

 At the end of the year there is an awards ceremony, where the male and female championship winners are announced and presented with a trophy (there are other awards too, for outstanding performance, improvement and contribution to the club, among others).
 A list of previous winners can be found here.

 A few members each year attend a one-day training course to become LIRF (Leader in Running Fitness) qualified, which gives people the skills to lead a group of runners, from safety to warm-up and planning a training session.
 For those willing to dedicate a larger amount of time, there may be the potential to undertake a full coaching qualification (depending on the availability of funding).

 10) London Marathon ballot

 Spirit of Monmouth running club receives ballot places for the London Marathon each year.
-Any club member who has been unsuccessful in getting a place through their own application can enter a draw for the place(s).
+Members get the opportunity to enter a draw for the place(s).